Transportation in Indianapolis: History

 As the city and its rail traffic increased, the original union depot quickly became obsolete necessitating the construction of a larger union station in 1886.
 At the time of its opening in 1888, Indianapolis Union Station was servicing 80 passenger trains per day from 16 different railroad companies.
 In 1893, approximately 25,000 passengers rode an average of 120 passenger trains daily.
 By 1900, 150 trains were arriving daily.
 As the city's population grew and rail traffic increased, congestion at numerous level crossings became a major concern.
 Between 1905 and 1920, the city coordinated with the railroads to elevate tracks.

 On January 1, 1900, the first interurban arrived in Indianapolis from Greenwood, Indiana.
 To accommodate the growing popularity of interurban travel, the Indianapolis Traction Terminal opened in September 1904, serving all but one of the 13 interurban lines converging in the city.
 As the busiest interurban station in the world, the Indianapolis Traction Terminal was the hub for Indiana's extensive 1825 mi interurban system.
 According to the Encyclopedia of Indianapolis, at the height of ridership, the terminal served more than 600 trains daily and seven million passengers annually.
 As automobiles became increasingly prevalent, the interurban's popularity waned.
-The Indianapolis Traction Terminal served its last interurban in September 1941.
+The terminal served its last interurban in September 1941.

 Some of the first aircraft to take flight in the city occurred at the Indianapolis Motor Speedway during the first licensed aviation meet in the U.S. and first public demonstration of airplanes in Indiana, from June 13–18, 1910.
 Several aviators, including Orville and Wilbur Wright, participated in the event which drew thousands of spectators.
 As aviation technology improved, it wasn't until the 1920s that several airfields opened throughout Indianapolis.
 The city's first public landing strip opened in July 1920 under the auspices of the Indianapolis Aerial Association; however, the strip was short-lived.
 Successive airfields included Crawford Field (1922), Schoen Field (1922), Cox Field (later renamed Stout Field) (1926), Hoosier Airport (1927), and Capitol Airways Airport (1928).
 Cox Field was the city's first municipal airport, serving as the site of Indianapolis's first regularly scheduled commercial flight, on December 17, 1927.
 Indianapolis Municipal Airport was dedicated on September 25, 1931, on the present-day site of Indianapolis International Airport, about 2 mi west of Cox Field.
 On March 28, 1944, the airport was renamed Weir Cook Municipal Airport, commemorating Harvey Weir Cook.